 sudo apt update

-As you have installed Gnome from the experimental repository, any new updates to it will be picked up along with any other updates to your normal system packages.
-If updates are available, use the standard upgrade command:
+As you have installed Gnome from the experimental repository, any new updates to it will be picked up along with any other updates to your standard system packages.
+If updates are available, use the normal upgrade command:

 sudo apt upgrade